Lakatos, Köves and Partners

 How is the ownership of Real Estate evidenced in your jurisdiction?

 All real properties located in Hungary are registered in the centrally organized Land Registry system.
-The main data kept by the Land Registry (i.e. area, classification of use, data on owners, encumbrances registered) is accessible to the public and that it authentically proves the accuracy of the registered information (i.e. “public credibility”), and as a result, it protects the rights of a good faith buyer who purchased the real property based on the information registered.
+The main data kept by the Land Registry (i.e. area, classification of use, data on owners, encumbrances registered) is accessible to the public and authentically proves the accuracy of the registered information (i.e. “public credibility”).As a result, it protects the rights of a good faith buyer who purchased the real property based on the information registered.

 Is it possible to keep the identity of owners of real estate confidential in your jurisdiction?